DJ4491/CampusCare/README.md

 # 📱 Campus Utility App (Minor Project)

-A **Flask-based web application** with an Android wrapper that brings essential campus utilities in one place.
+A **Django-based web application** with an Android wrapper that brings essential campus utilities in one place.
 Features include **event & activity notifications**, **lost and found system**, **campus map & facilities**, and **issue reporting**.

 The app is accessible both via **web browser** and as a **mobile app (WebView)**.